 c) The ME simulator shall send a GET IDENTITY command to the UICC.

-The status condition returned by the UICC shall be SW1 = '69', SW2 = '82' - security status not satisfied [CR3],
+The status condition returned by the UICC shall be SW1 = '69', SW2 = '82' - security status not satisfied [CR3].

-or, SW1 = '69', SW2 = '85' - conditions of use not satisfied [CR7].

 d) The ME simulator shall reset the UICC.

 e) The ME simulator shall send a SELECT command to the UICC to select the USIM application.